Why is ITV doing this?

 How will you manage the square?

-ITV will manage the square, recognising the concerns of our nearby residential neighbours for potential noise disruption.
-The hours and nature of use will be subject to further discussions and form part of the final planning application.
-Our proposals also include a 24-hour manned security centre located next to the square, which will ensure any conditions are routinely enforced.
+ITV will manage the square.
+Our proposals also include a 24-hour manned security centre located next to the square, which will ensure any planning conditions are routinely enforced.

 How will you mitigate the impacts of demolition and construction on the site neighbours?

-Our site will sign up to the Considerate Constructors Scheme, a national initiative set up by the construction industry to minimise and manage any disruption caused by demolition/construction.
+Our contractors will sign up to the Considerate Constructors Scheme, a national initiative set up by the construction industry to minimise and manage any disruption caused by demolition/construction.

-During demolition and construction, the site will be surrounded with a secure hoarding to mitigate the impact of the noise and dust produced.
-Vehicle movements along the South Bank during the demolition and construction phase will be subject to the submission of a full construction traffic management plan to Lambeth Council.
-A draft of this will be submitted for approval as part of our planning application.
+During this period, the site will be surrounded with a secure hoarding to mitigate the impact of the noise and dust produced.
+Vehicle movements along the South Bank during the demolition and construction phase will be subject to submitting a full construction traffic management plan to Lambeth Council.

 A neighbourhood construction liaison group will also be set up so that our neighbours can maintain regular contact with ITV and future site contractors.